Leadership Thought #287 – People Come and Go in Your Life and That’s Okay

-Very few people are meant to take the full journey with you in life.
-Sometimes you outgrow people, lose the interpersonal connection, and leave them behind.
+Very few people are meant to take the whole journey with you.
+Occasionally, you outgrow people, lose the interpersonal connection, and leave them behind.
 Instead of regretting the loss, cherish the time you had together and keep it as a fond memory.
-Everyone’s life is a novel and sometimes new chapters require new characters.
+Everyone’s life is a novel; sometimes, new chapters require new characters.
 It is all part of the process of growing, learning, and evolving as a human being.
-Most every transitional point in our life involves bridging a chasm of some sort and other people are usually how we cross over.
+Almost every pivotal moment in our lives necessitates that we traverse a gap of some kind, and we often depend on others to assist us in doing so.
 However, they do not all make the same crossing with us.

-We all go through stages in our life where our worldview changes.
+We all go through stages in our lives where our worldview changes.
 Beliefs we once held firm begin to crumble.
-Social circles form, break apart and reform differently.
+Social circles form, break apart, and reform differently.
 People who were critical during some periods end up less important at other moments.
-We can build and lose connections based on convenience, what we are doing, what we value, where we choose to live, our work/life circumstances, partner compatibility and our standard of living.
+We can build and lose connections based on convenience, what we are doing, what we value, where we choose to live, our work/life circumstances, partner compatibility, and our standard of living.
 Sometimes ending something or allowing it to diminish is the wisest choice we can make.
 Accept this reality as the natural course of events.
 Don’t judge the other person or yourself too harshly when it happens.

 Related articles